abrasive/shairport/README.md

 **Raspberry Pi**

 The Raspberry Pi Models A and B have a built-in audio DAC that is connected to the device's headphone jack.
-To get the full benefits of recent improvements in the Pi's software and firmware, you should update the Raspberry Pi as follows:
+To get the benefits of improvements in the Pi's software and firmware, you should update the Raspberry Pi as follows:

 Do the usual update and upgrade:
 ```